top of page

 🍗 Non-Vegetarian Protein Sources

-Animal-based proteins are considered complete and are more bioavailable, meaning they’re easier for the body to absorb.
+Animal-based proteins are considered complete and are more bioavailable.
+This means they’re easier for the body to absorb.

 📊 Protein Requirements for Men & Women

-Your protein needs depend on age, activity level, and goals (like building muscle or weight loss), but here are general recommendations:
+Your protein needs depend on age, activity level, and goals (like building muscle or weight loss).
+Here are general recommendations:

 Men: